Methods for Stabilizing Models across Large Samples of Projects (with case studies on Predicting Defect and Project Health): Introduction

+The mining methods presented at the MSR conference are excellent for building models specific to individual projects.
+These models cover many diverse tasks such as the detection of code smells, code refactoring~\cite{tufano2015and, mantyla2004bad, sjoberg2012quantifying} or the two case studies explored in this paper: defect prediction~\cite{ostrand2004bugs, ghotra2015revisiting, zimm09, yang2017tlel} and software project health estimation~\cite{link2018assessing, wynn2007assessing, crowston2006assessing}.
+Better yet, when some specialized effect holds for one project, then our data mining methods can reveal that effect by creating a model that is exactly suited to that project.
+Further, when the effect changes (say, in next release), our mining methods can be run again to learn yet another model that is specialized for the new current state of the project.

+But this ``specialization effect'' raises its own challenges.
+If every model we build is specialized to just the latest data from some current project, then it becomes hard to claim general results that hold across multiple projects.
+Hassan~\cite{Hassan17} warns that managers lose trust in software analytics if the results keep changing.

+We raise this concern since, the usual result is that the models build via data mining for SE data are not stable across multiple projects (see~\S\ref{sec:literature} and~\cite{zimm09, Me13, menzies2011local}).
+When different projects result in different models, it is hard to gain insights about what affects software quality.
+This is troubling, as Sawyer et al.~\cite{sawyer2013bi} argue, such insights are the key driver for businesses.
+Generating new models each time we look at new data exhausts users' ability to draw insight.
+Table~\ref{tbl:why} lists other problems caused by conclusion instability.

-An approach for transferring conclusions across multiple projects is the ``bellwether'' method~\cite{krishna2018bellwethers, krishna16a, mensah18z, mensah2017stratification, mensah2017investigating}.
-It says given a community of projects, the ``bellwether'' is a project whose data yields the best analytic (i.e., defect prediction, effort estimation) on all others\footnote{We call that the ``bellwether'' since that is the name of the leading sheep of a flock, with a bell on its neck.}.
-This approach is useful since bellwethers can generate models that generalize across multiple projects.
-However, this method has severe limitations.
-Firstly, they are very slow, and secondly, they assume that only one bellwether exists amongst hundreds of projects.
-Keeping that in mind, this paper proposes a new algorithm called GENERAL(hierarchical transfer learning algorithm) to overcome the limitations mentioned before.
+One way to find conclusions that hold across multiple projects is the ``bellwether'' method~\cite{krishna2018bellwethers, krishna16a, mensah18z, mensah2017stratification, mensah2017investigating}.
+This method assumes that, given a community of projects, the ``bellwether'' is a project whose data yields the best analytic (i.e., defect prediction, effort estimation) on all others\footnote{The ``bellwether'' is a sheep with a bell on its neck that that leads rest of the flock.}.
+This bellwether model can be used to generate stable conclusions across that community.
+However, current bellwether methods require an $O(N^2)$ comparison of all models build from $N$ projects.
+Hence, that approach is hard to scale so prior bellwether papers on every reported generality across 20 projects (or less).